gregphillips03/dsci401/README.md

 <hr>
 <div class="standard">

 + The data is comprised of Safety, Health, and Environmental records generated from AECOM's IndustrySafe online incident reporting system.
-Each time an employee experiences an incident (such as those associated with physical harm, property damage, or hazardous material spills), they - or someone on their behalf - enter the incident into the IndustrySafe database.</li>
+Each time an employee experiences an incident (such as those associated with physical harm, property damage, or hazardous material spills), they - or someone on their behalf - enter the incident into the IndustrySafe database.

 + In keeping with the Health Insurance Portability and Accountability Act of 1996 (HIPAA); best practices associated with the protection and dissemination of employee personally identifiable information (PII); and AECOM's own internal guidelines that govern the dissemination of said information, all fields which could possibily indicate a specific employee have been removed from the data set prior to importing it into the working environment.